bedekelly/baseline/README.md

 Using a Makefile is probably the most controversial choice here.
 This is done for a few reasons, such as:

-* Ease of chaining together operations (e.g. `make lint format test`)
+- Ease of chaining together operations (e.g. `make lint format test`)
-* Only running dependencies when needed.
+- Only running dependencies when needed.
+- Parallel builds

 This second one isn't supported by package.json scripts at all, so it's not seen in many modern JS projects, but it's incredibly useful.

 Consider the situation where you've got a precommit hook set up.
 You want the strongest guarantees about the code you're checking in, so you're running typechecking, unit testing,